 Note: To request academic accommodations due to a disability, please contact Disabled Student Services, 448 Schmitz, 206-543-8924 (V/TTY).
 If you have a letter from Disabled Student Services indicating that you have a disability which requires academic accommodations, please present the letter to the instructor so we can discuss the accommodations you might need in this class.

-Everyone will complete Lab 1 individually, but students may be expected to work in pairs starting with Lab 2, depending on the size of the class.
+Everyone will complete Lab 1 individually, but students are be expected to work in pairs starting with Lab 2.
 Partners will alternate doing the write up portion of the lab, and have the grades for the labs where they did the write up weighted more heavily in their final course grade.

 Lab exercises are to be turned in via Catalyst CollectIt